 This uses optical flow to track how pixels move between frames, then penalizes the algorithm when the stylized output doesn’t follow the same motion.
 Way better results, but much more complex.

-Making It Fast with Instance Normalization
+Speeding things up with Instance Normalization

 The original methods are painfully slow because they optimize for each frame.
 Instance normalization lets you train a feedforward network that can process frames in real time: